 In collaboration with Business Bridge Europe, the organisers of the 9th Annual Conference on European Space Policy “Space Strategy for Europe: the road ahead”, ESPI is pleased to present the minutes of the Conference.
 Click here

-To read the speech of Genevieve Fioraso (member of ESPI’s Advisory Council), click here.
+To read the speech of Genevieve Fioraso (chair of ESPI’s Advisory Council), click here.

 31 May 2016.
 On 23 May the ESPI Director, Peter Hulsroj, made a presentation on New Space at the German Association for Foreign Policy in Berlin.
 The title of the presentation was Consequences of Commercial Use of Space: Current European Measures and Interests, and was accompanying another presentation on New Space by Professor Stephan Hobe of University of Cologne.

 The event was the second in a series of four on this topic.
 The presentation of Mr. Hulsroj can be found here.

 31 May 2016.
 McGill University organized from the 26. to the 28. of May a conference in Montreal, Canada with the topic “Conflicts in Space and the Rule of Law”.
 Experts from all five continents gathered for the two day conference to discuss relevant issues and to mark the official kick off of the project “Manual on International Law Applicable to Military uses of Outer Space (MILAMOS)”.
 This project is highly important to the whole international community as it aims to provide an objective clarification of the applicability of the existing international law to military uses of outer space, including the conduct of hostilities in outer space and military activities in periods of tension.
 ESPI Director Peter Hulsroj and ESPI External Consultant Anja Nakarada Pecujlic gave a presentation titled “Space through the lens of Neutrality” which underlines the burning need for such a Manual and was very well received by the participants.